 What line items to flag first on shipping invoices

 Flag line items tied to fuel surcharges, residential surcharges, delivery area surcharge charges, address correction fees, and additional handling fees first.
-These common surcharges often create repeated leaks that quietly raise overall shipping costs and shipping budgets.
+These common surcharges often create repeated leaks that quietly raise overall costs.

 Weekly vs monthly review cadence for SMB teams

-A weekly review cadence works well for active e commerce shops with steady order volume, while a monthly review may be enough for smaller stores.
-The goal is consistency, not perfection, so you can catch patterns before they become normal.
+A weekly cadence works well for active shops with steady order volume.
+A monthly review may be enough for smaller stores.
+The goal is consistency, not perfection, so you catch patterns before they become normal.

 How to turn invoice patterns into better shipping rules